cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/access-control/identifiers.rst

 .. todo:: FIXME: Clarify what an ACL entry looks like first.
 Refer to
-          how user login names are translated into their identifiers, and (in that section) refer to altnamespace, unixhiersep, default domain, virtdomains, sasl_auth_mech tips and tricks etc.
+          how user login names are translated into their identifiers, and (in that section) refer to altnamespace, unixhierarchysep, default domain, virtdomains, sasl_auth_mech tips and tricks etc.

 There are two special identifiers, "anonymous", and "anyone", which are